Ingestion

 The timestamp of when an event was ingested is represented in the @ingesttimestamp field.
 The value is milliseconds-since-epoch.
 Searches can restrict the data they search using this timestamp.

-Within the UI or through an API the timespan be configured as part of the search criteria.
+Within the UI or through an API the timespan can be configured as part of the search criteria.
 Alternatively, a query can be written to explicitly cover a range, for example using:

 logscale